 The states that offer free windshield replacement are Florida, Kentucky and South Carolina.
-In these states, insurance companies cannot charge a deductible when drivers with comprehensive coverage need to repair or replace their windshield.
+In these states, insurance companies cannot charge a deductible when drivers with comprehensive coverage need to repair or replace any auto glass.
+Other states have less favorable laws.

-Car insurance does cover windshield replacement if you have comprehensive coverage.
-Comprehensive car insurance protects your car from damage caused by something other than a collision with another vehicle.
-It can help pay for windshield damage caused by tree branches falling, rocks or debris on the roadway while driving, acts of vandalism, and collisions with animals (like a deer).… read full answer
+Car insurance covers windshield replacement if you have comprehensive coverage.
+Comprehensive car insurance can help pay for windshield damage caused by tree branches falling, rocks or debris on the roadway while driving, acts of vandalism, and collisions with animals (like a deer).
+In general, comprehensive car insurance protects your car from damage caused by something other than a collision with another vehicle.

 Yes, windshield repair claims affect insurance in most states, though the rate increase is usually small because windshield repair claims are not related to the policyholder's driving.
 Insurance companies generally raise rates after windshield repair claims in order to recoup the cost of the claim.